cdl-geneseo/geneseo-dictionary/P/Pound.md

 # Pound

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Pound

 Created by  Unknown User (era6), last modified by  Unknown User (afl1) on Nov 20, 2012

 Pound(v.)
 To chug an alcoholic beverage. &quot;You better pound that drink, pussy.&quot; Source: Dictionary of Geneseo English 1999.
 A similar definition appears at http://www.urbandictionary.com/ ; entry probably not specific to Geneseo.
 Adams.
 (Littman, N-R, 2012)